REACH Product Lab Testing: A Complete Guide

 Many importers assume that every single supplier in the world can provide a REACH test report for every single product and material.
 This is very rarely the case.
 It’s actually quite rare to find that suppliers can provide REACH lab test reports for more than a few materials – and the test reports are often outdated.

 It’s therefore not a viable option to rely on existing lab test reports.
-This is also why third-party REACH lab testing is so often a necessity when importing products from China, and other countries outside the EU.
+This is also why third-party REACH lab testing is so often a necessity when importing products from Asia and other countries outside the EU.

 That being said, you can still use “outdated” REACH test reports as a way to assess if the supplier has experience in the past manufacturing REACH-compliant products and materials.